Ricky199X/stat_padder/README.md

 # StatPadder

 Welcome to Stat-Padder!
-This is your one-stop shop for all things NBA basketball!
-The 2018-2019 NBA season was a special one, with a number of player ascending, dominating, and evolving the game.
-This gem is meant to commemorate and document the players that made such a special season happen!
+This is your one-stop shop for all things NBA basketball history!
+The NBA has been fortunate enough to have thousands of legendary players grace its ranks.
+This gem is meant to commemorate the top 50 players of all time that have impacted and evolved the game.

 ## Installation